Cast No Shadow (song)

 "Cast No Shadow" is a song by English rock band Oasis from their 1995 album (What's the Story) Morning Glory?.

-Background
+Background and lyrics

 Noel Gallagher wrote the song for his friend Richard Ashcroft, lead singer of The Verve; in the sleeve notes of the album, Gallagher dedicated the song "to the genius of Richard Ashcroft".
+According to Gallagher, the line "Bound with [all] the weight of all the words he tried to say" refers to Ashcroft seeming to be unhappy and trying too hard at the time.
 Ashcroft later said that he considered the song to be "a great honour".
 "Cast No Shadow" was originally intended to be a B-side, but this changed when the song turned out to be better than expected.
 "Cast No Shadow" was the last song written for the album; the track was composed by Gallagher while he was riding the train to return to the recording studio in Wales.
 Gallagher referred to the song's lyrics as "the best words I ever wrote."

 Musical style and reception

 "Noel wrote this sparkling blues-tinged ballad for buddy Richard Ashcroft of the Verve, and the specificity might account for why the lyrics and overall presentation ring so true.
 Noel isn't really equipped to handle the big cosmic questions, but when he's writing about a musician who has trouble saying what's on his mind, he's spot on."